amukh18/FlutterToDo/README.md

-#  A Todo App using the Flutter framework and BLoC pattern
+#  A to-do app using the Flutter framework and BLoC pattern

 This is a to-do app.